RobinHankin/tables/README.md

 To make them, type 'make' on the commandline.
 To do it by hand, source all the R files (this will create txt files and PDF files), then pdflatex the tex files to create the tables.
+The tex files use
+\input to include the txt files and \includegraphics to include the PDF files.
 You will need to latex files twice to get the logo in the right position.

 R files of the form `foo_diagram.R` create the little pictures of the density functions such as `student_diagram.pdf`; R files of the form